Eddie-Burbank/DildoFox-Vaniila/README.md

 ---------------------- Tools Used: -----------------------

 - Firefox ESR 115.0.3
 - LibreWolf
+- ArkenFox
 - Visual Studio Code
 - Notepad++
 - Sublime Text
 - 7zr
 - winRar
 - Windows Terminal
 - Photoshop
 - InstallForge
 - Resource Hacker
 - GitHub

 ---------------------- LINKS: ------------------------------

 Here are some links to programs that I use and work well in conjunction with DildoFox:

 - www.nordvpn.com
 - www.mullvad.net
 - www.simplednscrypt.org
 - www.technitium.com/tmac/
 - www.glarysoft.com
 - www.torproject.org

 Other useful links to check out while testing the functionality of the browser: